GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 ...
 {% endhighlight %}

-But starting _DockerCompose_ manually before a test is not so easy.
-We need to start the _DockerCompose_ before the test and stop it after the test.
+But starting _Docker Compose_ manually before a test is not so easy.
+We need to start the _Docker Compose_ before the test and stop it after the test.
 Moreover, we need to wait for the database to be ready and we need to clean up the environment as well: delete volumes, networks, and containers.
 With _TestContainers_, all this is done automatically.